jondgoodwin/progling/content/post/rise-of-type-theory.md

 qualifying the truthfulness of a proposition by some notion of possibility or necessity.

 1934 [Combinatory Logic](https://en.wikipedia.org/wiki/Combinatory_logic) (Curry).
-Haskell Curry observes that the types of the combinators could be seen as axiom-schemes for intuitionistic implicational logic.
+Haskell Curry observes that the types of the combinators (building on earlier work by Schönfinkel dating from 1924) could be seen as axiom-schemes for intuitionistic implicational logic.

 1935 [Natural Deduction](https://en.wikipedia.org/wiki/Natural_deduction) and